 The CUNY Open Access panel will unravel issues surrounding creative commons practices and open access publishing.

-City College of New York Art Department’s inaugural Community of Scholars Spring Lecture Series presents a six-part series bringing leading contemporary artists to City College to speak about their work within various interdisciplinary frameworks.
+On Thursday, March 17th I will be giving a lecture in the the City College of New York Art Department’s inaugural Community of Scholars Spring Lecture Series.
+The six-part series brings leading contemporary artists to City College to speak about their work within various interdisciplinary frameworks.
+Its goal is to introduce the college community and the public to the wide range of current artistic practices.
+Other speakers in the series include Abelardo Morell, a Cuban-born photographer, scholar and Guggenheim fellow and community artist Pepon Osorio.

 I am speaking on a CUNY Open Access Week panel on Open Access in the Arts, which includes lecture/presentations by Doug Geers, Nina Paley, and myself.
 There will be a full screening of Nina Paley’s Sita Sings the Blues to follow panel presentation.